-The building has a current systems status report, issued in lieu of a building warrant of fitness (as scheduled checks were impacted by Covid-19) and an emergency evacuation plan.
 The facility is divided into two floors, each with an individual lounge and dining area.
-All bedrooms apart from two are single occupancy and there is a mixture of full and shared ensuites.
+All bedrooms apart from one are single occupancy.
+All rooms have a toilet and handbasin but eight rooms share communal showers.
 There is sufficient space to allow the movement of residents around the facility using mobility aids.
 Chemicals are stored safely throughout the facility.
 Appropriate policies and product safety charts are available.
 Communal living areas and resident rooms are appropriately heated and ventilated.
 The outdoor areas are safe and easily accessible.
 Maintenance staff are providing appropriate services.

 Documented systems are in place for essential, emergency and security services.
-Staff have planned and implemented strategies for emergency management, including Covid-19.
+Staff have planned and implemented strategies for emergency management including Covid-19.
 There is always a staff member on duty with a current first aid certificate.